-Today I was happily reminded that some things have the power to connect us across boundaries of culture, race, age, and geographical distance.
+Music has the power to connect us across boundaries of culture, race, age, and geographical distance.

 I had to share this delightful video (sent to me by my friend, Jo Stickley) from the small Yupiq Eskimo Village of Quinhagak, Alaska.
 It is said to have been a school computer project intended for the other Yupiq villages in the area.
-Much to the villagers' shock, over three quarters of a million people have viewed it.
+Much to the villagers' shock, there have been over three-quarters of a million viewers.
 The inspiring waves of glorious praise, the depth of the spiritual message, and the innocence and whimsical behavior of the Yupiq children will make you smile and fill your heart.

 Upper Photo credit: Sondra P via iStockPhoto.com